briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 4. _(d)_ As used in this section:

-    1. _(1)_ “Adult” and “child” have the same meanings as in Ohio R.C.
+    1. _(1)_ "Adult" and "child" have the same meanings as in Ohio R.C.
     2151.011.

-    2. _(2)_ “Delinquent child” has the same meaning as in Ohio R.C.
+    2. _(2)_ "Delinquent child" has the same meaning as in Ohio R.C.
 2152.02.
     (ORC 2921.32)

 ## 525.09   Resisting arrest